RashmiJennefer/House_Price_Prediction_Ridge-Lasso/README.md

 2. Data understanding and cleaning
 3. EDA Analysis
 4. Scalling and Train test split
-5. Model building (Linear regression, Lasso and ridge regresssion)
+5. Model building (Linear regression, Lasso and ridge regression)
-6. Model evalution
+6. Model evaluation
 7. Conclusion

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->